kafn1003/jda-exercise/README.md

    pip install matplotlib
    ```
 3. **Get the code:** Download the code and use an integrated development environment (IDE) of your choice.
-4. **Run the code:** Open a terminal or command prompt, navigate to the directory where you saved the btc_analysis.py file, and execute the following command:
+4. **Run the code:** Open a terminal or command prompt, navigate to the directory where you saved the **btc.py** file, and execute the following command:
    ```
    streamlit run btc.py
    ```
    This command will start the Streamlit server and launch a web browser with the application.

 5. **View the results:** After executing the command, a new browser tab should open automatically, displaying the Streamlit application.
 You will see the BTC price data, closing prices, line plot, weeks with price movement, and the bar plot.
-You can interact with the web page and explore the visualizations.

 **Note:** Make sure the device has an internet connection since the code downloads data from Yahoo!
 Finance using the yfinance package.